centreon/centreon-documentation/en/releases/centreon-core.md

 ### 21.04.0

+- When used with centreon-connectors, Engine could crash when we stop it.
+This should be fixed now.
-- Ability to submit external commands via gRPC
+- Ability to submit external commands via gRPC.

+> **Warning:** External commands via gRPC are proposed in beta version.
+The API may change in a near future.

 ## Centreon Broker